Citrix DaaS

 Note:

-Installing this driver is an option when you install or upgrade a VDA.
+You can install this driver when you install or upgrade a VDA.
 By default, that driver isn’t installed.

-• To enable drive letter assignment for disk caches, VMs must meet the following additional requirements:
+• To enable drive letter assignment for disk caches, VMs must meet the following more requirements:

 • Operating System: Windows